#7. Rosemary-infused body oil

 Benefits of rosemary-infused body oil

-1. Anti-aging
+1. Anti-ageing

 2. Improves elasticity

-3. Moisturizes
+3. Moisturises

 4. Protects the skin